Requirements and Application

 - Evidence of graduation from an accredited baccalaureate or higher nursing program, or possession of a bachelor of science degree in a basic or an appropriate health science field

-- Evidence of a master’s degree from a nationally accredited nurse anesthesia program (ACEN or CCNE) and certification as a CRNA
+- Evidence of a master’s degree from a nationally accredited nursing program or a masters in an appropriate major

 - RN license